 - Bake for 10-12 minutes or until lightly browned.
 After cooling a couple of minutes, move to wire rack to cool.
 Note: these cookies may look slightly soft when done, they will firm up as they cool.

-- Make them with nuts ~ these cookies beg for a cup of chopped pecans or walnuts.
+- add nuts ~ these cookies beg for a cup of chopped pecans or walnuts.

-- Make them with dried cherries ~ these would work equally well.
+- use dried cherries or other chopped dried fruit ~ raisins, currants, or even chopped dates would work equally well.